 Damages That Can Be Recovered in a Personal Injury Lawsuit

 Personal injury lawsuits are those filed against a negligent party for damages in an accident.
 The injuries are a direct result of negligence, and the at-fault party or their insurer is responsible for them.
 The damages are clearly defined by the State of South Carolina.
-There are different types of damages, and that is what we are about to examine.
+There are different types of damage, and that is what we are about to examine.

 Types of Damages in a Personal Injury Case

-There are two main types of damages.
+There are two main types of damage.
 They are labeled compensatory and punitive or exemplary.
 Compensatory damages compensate the individual or their family in the event of a wrongful death lawsuit for the financial loss they suffered.
 Punitive damages, which are often much higher, punish the wrongdoer.

 This category is further broken down into two subtypes, both of which compensate the injured party or their family for their loss.
 They are:

 - Economic damages: These damages repay financial loss that can be easily verified.
 For instance, the cost of medical treatment in the present and the future and current and future lost wages, including bonuses and benefits are included.
 The injured party is able to prove the loss using medical bills and ledgers showing wage schedules.
 If the injured party is a freelancer, they can use tax returns or client verifications.
 Other examples of economic damages would be the cost of household services normally done by the injured person and the loss of business opportunities lost due to the injury.